Wining and Dining in Anguilla

 CuisinArt's Wine Cellar

-CuisinArt hosts the Santorini Restaurant, an AAA 4 Diamond winner that holds a Wine Spectator Award of Excellence for its 860 wines and a 4,000-bottle ever-expanding cellar.
-Santorini serves dinner 5 nights a week with Tuesday being a lobster buffet and Friday a Caribbean BBQ.
-They have added a Chef’s Table & tasting menu including 7 courses paired with wines in a private dining area in the kitchen.
-Two days a week there is a Hands-on Luncheon with guests picking their own produce and helping prepare their 3-course lunch with an appropriate wine.
-There are Master Cooking Classes led by Executive Chef Denise Carr and two wine tasting classes hosted by Sommelier Garmon Greenaway.
-Once a week Food & Beverage Director James Denis conducts an interactive course sampling 6 wines matched with appropriate food.
+CuisinArt hosts the Le Bistro at Santorini, an AAA 4 Diamond winner that holds a Wine Spectator Award of Excellence for its 860 wines and a 4,000-bottle ever-expanding cellar.
+Santorini serves dinner 6 nights a week with Tuesday being a lobster buffet.
+On Wednesdays, the Chef’s Table & tasting menu includes 6 courses paired with wines in a private dining area in the kitchen.
+Two days a week the Chef teaches technique in the Master Cooking Classes.
 The wine list has 19 wines by the glass as well as 47 Champagnes, 97 French and 83 California white wines.
 There are 106 California Cabernet Sauvignons, 150 red Bordeaux, 79 red Burgundy and 50 Italian red wines.

 Cap Juluca